beegannu/beegannu/README.md

 -->

-- 🔭 I’m currently working on a web application using Node JS backend and React JS Frontend hosted on AWS.
+- 🔭 I’m currently working on payments processing service backend for an e-commerce startup.
 - 🌱 I’m currently learning Java and Springboot.
-Also, trying my bit at NLP
+Also, trying my bit at LLMs.
 - 👯 I’m open to mentor students about web development and software engineering practices
 - 🤔 I’m looking for help with improving my productivity
 - 💬 Ask me about managing a team